-Proposals are accepted on rolling deadlines, although all arrangements, permissions, and forms must be approved at least two weeks before a show may be mounted.
-In the case of openings, live performances or screenings, exhibitors are responsible for the filing of MassArt event registration forms.
+Proposals are accepted on rolling deadlines, although all arrangements, permissions, and forms must be approved at least two weeks before a show is installed.
+In the case of openings, live performances or screenings, exhibitors are responsible for the following MassArt policies on events.
 The Gallery managers are happy to assist.
-Event Registration Forms in are available here.

 Office Hours: by apt.

 Office is located on the first floor of the North Building, across the hall from the Pozen Center and the Godine Gallery.
 Room N-175.

 Visit our site – https://www.godinefamily.gallery

 If you are interested in using the Godine Family Gallery during the summer months you must seek approval from the SIM Studio Manager.
 Summertime is often used for repairs and maintenance and availability is limited.
 Godine Family Gallery usage is NOT linked to Pozen Center rental or reservation.
 It is a separate process.

 The Godine Family Gallery serves as an educational tool for students in the Studio for Interrelated Media (SIM) who are interested in curatorial work and event production – much like Eventworks.
 Since its inception, the Godine Gallery has been entirely student-run.
 Because of the direct involvement of students, the space reflects the conversations present within the institution as well as the larger creative world.
 The Godine Family Gallery has exhibited works of MassArt visiting artists, including interdisciplinary artist Marguerite Kahrl (www.kahrl.com) and sculptors and installation artists, the de la Torre Brothers (www.delatorrebros.com).